At the casket of Johann H. Wiens, 1962 (see below for names)

 The funeral was held in the yard of the son-in-law.
 Many relatives, friends and brothers and sisters attended.
 Two brothers [in Christ] spoke about Hebrews 4:12; Job 16:22; 1 Corinthians 15:26, 2 Timothy 4:7- 8; Revelation 21:4.
 The choir sang.

-God grant that we, the surviving children, may see each other with all the previous ones in eternal glory!
+God grant that we, the surviving children, may see each other in eternal glory with all those who have gone before us!

 Peter J. Wiens [#1031401],